rubenrabb01/Modeling-MacFish-database/Decision tress (reservoir parts).md

 :books:`library(rpart)`
 :books:`library(rpart.plot)`

-### Growth a decision tree based on the variable use of reservoir parts
+### Grow a decision tree based on the variable use of reservoir parts

 We build a model with a multi-class ordinal response (_res_part_) as DV.
 In this model each node shows: